RottenThunder/Project-Ember/README.md

 - Commit "Game Dev - Fully Finished Collision System"
     - I've managed to finish the collision system for the game
     - I also made the camera follow the player

+### Day 52 (05/12/2021)
+- Commit "Shader Asset Files"
+    - I've added the functionality to make the shader code be read from a file